ByEarth911

 2. Advertising: You may be wondering, how does advertising lower our water usage?
 Well, it doesn’t have a direct impact; but indirectly, the impact is massive.
 When we started advertising that we use less water than the competition, our traffic spiked.
 Our customers are genuinely concerned about our water use practices.
 By publicly stating your new practices, you help customers hold you accountable.

 3. Recycling: Recycling water is a bit tougher to do if you don’t already have the program in place.
 For us to recycle our water, we have a pit under the washing track that collects our water.
 This water is then pumped back into our pre-wash tank.
 Building a pit is expensive and involves construction, so this may not be an option for everyone.
+However, in the long run, you will save on water bills and help preserve this valuable natural resource.

 Think Green When Washing Your Car